ErikBrorsson/MVDet/resources/logbook/paper1.md

 The above results show that mean-teacher self-training is a valuable UDA method for mv pedestrian detection, both when it comes to camera-rig adaptation and sim2real adaptation.

+To keep it simple, it may be best to only show the best results in the above tables (i.e. only one uda method)

 # Ablations
 Since my pseudo-label trick only works for some datasets, while standard pseudo-labeling is better on other datasets,